Dziemborowicz/Hourglass-New/README.md

   - shows the reversed progress bar: `-g on`
   - displays the time in the digital clock format: `-c on`
   - shows the trigger time: `-st on`
+  - opens all the saved timers on start up: `-v on`
   - initially minimized: `-w minimized`
   - has the time left and the timer name displayed in the title: `-i left+title`